-Update: The deadline for filing taxes will be pushed to July 15, 2020 from April 15, 2020 due to the Covid-19 outbreak.
-The IRS is also giving individuals who owe money on their 2019 tax returns until July 15, 2020 to make those payments.
-The IRS urges people who are owed a refund to file as soon as they can.
+Update: The deadline for filing taxes was pushed to July 15, 2020 from April 15, 2020 due to the Covid-19 outbreak.
+The IRS also gave individuals who owe money on their 2019 tax returns until July 15, 2020 to make those payments.
+Taxpayers who requested an extension on this deadline had until October 15, 2020, to file.
 Find out more here.

 The only thing people hate may hate more than paying taxes is keeping up with changes to tax laws.

-And as it turns out, the IRS has just released the inflation adjustments to existing tax brackets for 2020, along with other tweaks to next year’s taxes.
+Every year, the IRS releases inflation adjustments to existing tax brackets, along with any other tweaks to next year’s taxes.
+Below are the changes that were announced in 2019 for the 2020 tax year.
 These changes follow the sweeping changes to tax laws in 2018 and will apply to the income you earn in 2020.

 Like last year, there are seven tax brackets, and the tax rate, or the percentage at which income in these brackets is taxed, also remains the same.
 However, the income levels for each bracket have changed slightly, to adjust for increases to the cost of living.
 The standard deduction has also gone up for both single filers and married people who file jointly.
 The standard deduction is the flat deduction amount you get if you don’t itemize your taxes.